mikeblakeney/docker-wordpress-dev/README.md

-# LEMP Docker Configuration
+# Docker Wordpress Development

-Just a docker-compose setup for running a development environment for php projects.
+Just a docker-compose setup for running a development environment for wordpress projects.
 Inspired by this [blog post](http://blog.osteel.me/posts/2015/12/18/from-vagrant-to-docker-how-to-use-docker-for-local-web-development.html)

 ## To setup:
 ```